nygeog/beh_public/meetings/readme.md

 To Do:

-* Findley Estimate (plan to spend next 2 days working on that)
+* Findley Estimate (plan to spend next 2 days working on that) - Priority #1

 * NAAS Geoprocessing
 * Restaurant Mapping
 * BEH master dataset (met with Andrew RII this morning)
 * NYC crime data scraper
 	* Have 2013 and 2014 by month.
 Maybe 1-2 days of inspecting and building database.

+* What is my percent effort for the Rio project?

 ###Rio Das Pedras